AngeEcam/Project_Laboratoire_traitement_images_2/README.md

 ---

 ## **Limitations**
-- The quality of results strongly depends on the clarity of the image and the preprocessing accuracy.
+- The quality of results strongly depends on the clarity of the image, the lights and the preprocessing accuracy.
 - Tesseract may struggle with poorly formed numbers or irregular contours.

 ---